LazyBomb-SIA/LV_spaCy_CNN/models/lv_spacy_cnn/model_lv_cnn/README.md

   - State Research Programme "National Identity"
   - State Research Programme "Digital Resources for the Humanities" (Grant No. VPP-IZM-DH-2020/1-0001)
   - State Research Programme "Research on Modern Latvian Language and Development of Language Technology" (Grant No. VPP-LETONIKA-2021/1-0006)

 ---
+## Special Thanks
+Special Thanks to all contributors who participated in the Beta test and espically those who provided valuable feedback

+**The list is waiting**

+---